Execution of Oleksandr Matsievskyi: Russia

 Russia has not publicly condemned the execution and continues to deny any war crimes during the invasion of Ukraine.

 Others

-The execution has been commented by journalists in other countries.
+The execution has been commented on by journalists in other countries.
 The soldier's attitude and the phrase "Slava Ukraini" in the face of enemy forces has been compared to the Snake Island "Russian warship, go fuck yourself" phrase early in 2022.
+On 13 March, the Ministry of Foreign Affairs and European Integration of Moldova condemned the killing of Matsievskyi and called it a war crime and a violation of international law.

+Legacy

+In April 2023, a street in Matsievskyi's hometown Nizhyn, Chernihiv Oblast, was renamed in honor of Oleksandr Matsievskyi.
+On 25 November 2023 a statue of him was unveiled in the same city.